 Until version 4, MongoDB lacked the ability to carry out ACID transactions.
 ACID transactions enable database operations (creating, reading, updating and deleting data) to be more resilient and dependable.
-This is necessary especially in finance-related applications that have to do with transferring money among users.
+This is necessary, especially in finance-related applications that have to do with transferring money among users.

 What is ACID?

+When a database transaction (a group of CRUD operations on a database) is said to be ACID, it means that the database is always left in a valid state even when errors occur during the transaction.
 For example, if user A initiates an operation to transfer money from their account to user B’s account, a group of operations (a transaction) would occur in this order:

 1. deduct the amount from user A’s balance,